 For me, the key to learning a language is being able to listen – paying attention to patterns, the fluctuations of speech and the emphasis in words.
 I always used to listen to languages as though

 they were songs – and that's how I remembered the melody of speech.

 At a young age I discovered that by putting letters together, I could create something “right”, some sort of new entity.

 But there is more to it than that – language carries the culture of the country that uses it and when you internalize it, it becomes a part of you too.
-When I finally realized that, I decided to
+That's why I completed my Bachelor's Degree

-study Applied Linguistics with a focus on Multimodal Communication, to work as a freelance journalist and to teach Hebrew.
+in Applied Linguistics with a focus on Multimodal Communication and why I work as a Speech-to-Text interpreter for the Swiss Television.